neandrake/medicom/medicom_tools/readme.md

 Commands:
-  print    Parses a single file and prints the DICOM elements to stdout image    Encodes PixelData into a standard image format browse   Browse a DICOM dataset in a text-based user interface index    Manage a database index of DICOM on disk archive  Archives DICOM datasets from a source folder into a destination folder scp      Starts an SCP service
+  print    Parses a single file and prints the DICOM elements to stdout inspect  Inspect a DICOM dataset in a text-based user interface extract  Extract Pixel Data from a DICOM file into a standard image format view     Loads a single file or directory of files into a GUI window index    Manage a database index of DICOM on disk archive  Archives DICOM datasets from a source folder into a destination folder scp      Starts an SCP service